stickies-v/vs-core/README.md

 # VS Core

+> [!WARNING]
+> This project is in a very experimental stage.
+Please open an Issue if you encounter any problems.

 VS Core is a batteries-included development environment for Bitcoin Core, based on VS Code and Docker.

 It allows the developer to run VS Code locally and attach it to a (local) Docker container with all the dependencies and tooling readily configured.